Ari-Roda/Penetration-Testing/ejpt/xss.md

 ##########################################################################################################

-get.php file on web server to write to jar.txt
+get.php file on web server to write received data to jar.txt

 ##########################################################################################################
 ```